vari-bbc/rnaseq_workflow/README.md

 * You need to have an installation of [conda](https://docs.conda.io/en/latest/miniconda.html#linux-installers) in your `$PATH`
   * Snakemake is invoked from within a conda environment, so you must have your shell initialized for conda.
+* You need to have [Singularity](https://sylabs.io/guides/3.4/user-guide/) installed and callable in your `$PATH`.
+  * *Recommended*: by default, Singularity will cache containers in your `$HOME`.
+As user storage is limited on HPC3, please set the environmental variable in your `~/.bash_profile` `$SINGULARITY_CACHEDIR` to a different, non-limited directory to ensure that Singularity doesn't fail due to lack of cache space.

 ### Step 1: Installation